scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/cdk-overview/README.md

 # Overview of CDK for PSTN Audio

-This small section cannot teach you everything about the [Amazon Cloud Development Kit (v2)](https://docs.aws.amazon.com/cdk/v2/guide/home.html).
+This small section cannot teach you everything about the [Amazon Cloud Development Kit (v2) (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html).
 We highly recommend the excellent [base workshop](https://cdkworkshop.com/) and the [advanced follow-on workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/071bbc60-6c1f-47b6-8c66-e84f5dc96b3f/en-US) to teach you how to use the SDK.

 This page will just outline the basic structure of our very simple CDK scripts.

 ## High-Level Approach

 This main level of the directory structure creates a basic PSTN Audio telephony application.
 It has it's CDK components in the lib folder, and the actual lambda application in the src folder.
-The lambda in that folder just answers the phone and tells you what phone number you are calling from.
+The AWS Lambda Function (Lambda) in that folder just answers the phone and tells you what phone number you are calling from.
 It's a placeholder only at this time.
-We will walk through a set of example lambdas in this workshop.
-When you deploy the application, you must have a lambda function in order to create the SIP Media Appliance.
+We will walk through a set of example Lambdas in this workshop.
+When you deploy the application, you must have a Lambda function in order to create the SIP Media Appliance (SMA).
 Please see the ["How it Works"](../how-it-works/README.md) document for details.
-To speed deployment during development/workshop learning, we leave deploy the parent stack once.
-As we test a workshop lambda, we swap the new "child" lambda for the parent using an API call.
-This is not recommended in production if you are using CloudFormation stacks to manage your infra, because this intentionally introduces drift (e.g. the configured lambda is not managed by the parent stack).
+To speed deployment during development/workshop learning, we will deploy the parent stack once.
+As we test a workshop Lambda, we swap the new "child" Lambda for the parent using an API call.
+This is not recommended in production if you are using AWS CloudFormation stacks to manage your infra, because this intentionally introduces drift (e.g. the configured Lambda is not managed by the parent stack).
 We do this during development and learning however, because it is faster.
 Deploying the parent stack takes over two minutes.
-Deploying just a new lambda and swapping it's configuration takes about 10 seconds.
+Deploying just a new Lambda and swapping it's configuration takes about 10 seconds.

 In summary, we have a parent stack that deploys the telephony resources, and then children stacks that only have a lambda function.
 We'll discuss the childred in the workshop lessons.

 ## Parent Stack

 The file amazon-chime-sdk-pstn-audio-workshop-stack.ts is the top-level, parent stack.
 It is organized into substacks to make things clear about where they are getting created:  The telephony resources are not likely to be changed often, so re-deploys should be a little faster if only the application parts changed.
 The files in the stack are in the ["lib"](../lib) folder:

 ```bash
 .